-¶ This is a project that had been in the works for over three years: a reproduction of the original drawings of Felice Feliciano's Alphabetum Romanum, an instructional treatise on the correct rendering of Roman capital letters, writtten by Feliciano in c.1460.
+¶ This project, in the works for over three years, is a reproduction of the original drawings of Felice Feliciano's Alphabetum Romanum, an instructional treatise on the correct rendering of Roman capital letters, writtten by Feliciano in c.1460.

 ¶ I first encountered the drawings in a facimile edition, beautifully produced by the Officina Bodoni (exactly 500 years after the original was created), at a book exhibit at the Buffalo Public Library in 2008.
 The letterforms simply grabbed me by the throat and I've been unable to catch my breath ever since.
 As I was, at the time, unable to obtain a copy of the 1960 edition (although I've found one since), I decided simply to publish an edition, if for no other reason than that I would then have a copy myself.
 From that point began a 2-year process of collecting materials on Feliciano and his alphabet, as well as redrawing his letters from scratch.

-¶ While both the original manuscript (held in the collection of the Vatican Library) and the 1960 editions include descriptive passages detailing the construction of the letterforms, I have instead kept the book very simple: the book includes a brief foreword by Paul Gehl (special collections librarian at the Newberry Library in Chicago, and an expert on Renaissance alphabets), and an equally short afterword that I have written detailing the production of the book, printed from hand-set 14pt Cloister Oldstyle.
+¶ While both the original manuscript (held in the collection of the Vatican Library) and the 1960 editions include descriptive passages detailing the construction of the letterforms, I instead kept the book very simple: it includes a brief foreword by Paul Gehl (special collections librarian at the Newberry Library in Chicago), and an equally short afterword that I contributed detailing the production of the book.
+Printed from hand-set 14pt Cloister Oldstyle.
 The main body of the book simply showcases the letterforms, one to a spread, printed in 3 colours from polymer plates into Magnani Biblos papers, the same stock used for the 1960 edition.
-Bound into stiff handmade wrappers (the paper produced by Reg Lissel in Vancouver), the edition is 116 copies, and it appears I'll be binding them for some time to come.
+Bound into stiff handmade wrappers (the paper produced by Reg Lissel in Vancouver), the edition is 115 copies, and it appears I'll be binding them for some time to come.